aws-solutions/qnabot-on-aws/docs/PII_Detection/README.md

 # Personally Identifiable Information Rejection

-QnABot can now detect Personally Identifiable Information (PII) using [Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/how-pii.html) and regular expressions
+QnABot can now detect Personally Identifiable Information (PII) using [Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/how-pii.html) and regular expressions.

+If ENABLE_REDACTION is set to "true", the Comprehend detected PII entities will also be redacted from CloudWatch logs and ElasticSearch logs.

 ![](./settings.png)